MinishLab/minishlab.github.io/_posts/2025-01-28-modernbert.md

 What is interesting about the performance of `ModernBERT` on `WordSim` is that it is atrociously low, lower than any model we've seen before, and that it does not seem to correlate at all with performance on other tasks, on which it scores lower, but not atrociously low.

 But why could this be the case, and why would it hold for both models?
+Because it seems to hurt both models equally, it looks like something in the base model is to blame.

-The answer is likely to be the tokenizer used in `ModernBERT`! `ModernBERT`'s tokenizer, unlike the traditional `BERT` tokenizer, which is used in a lot of embedders, is a byte-pair encoding (BPE) tokenizer.
+In our view, the answer is likely to be the tokenizer used in `ModernBERT`. `ModernBERT`'s tokenizer, unlike the traditional `BERT` tokenizer, which is used in a lot of embedders, is a byte-pair encoding (BPE) tokenizer.
 To see what this means, let's take a look at five random BPE tokens from `ModernBERT`'s tokenizer:

 ```
 Ġnickel